TosbackCgusBridge-Bot/CGUs-versions/Dell/Privacy Policy.md

 Links to Third-Party Websites and Services

 Please be aware that Dell provides links to other websites, which if you click on them may collect Personal Information about you.
-The information practices of those third-party websites linked to Dell.com are not covered by this Privacy Statement.
-We generally use the " " symbol to mark links that go to third party websites.
+The information practices of those third-party websites linked to Dell.com are not covered by this Privacy Statement. .

 Changes to Our Privacy Statement Regarding Customer and Online User Information